Funkmaster-Rick/Shadowrun-5e/README.md

 ## General Guidelines

-This sheet will work with Firefox but its best suited for Chrome.
+This sheet will work with Firefox but it's best suited for Chrome.

 ### Toggles